The importance of an effective website brief

 - What usually stops them from engaging you?

 Examples of personas

-Persona template for 'The hard working police officer' that will save you time and money.
-Learn how to make your Financial services website easier to use for James.
+Learn how to make your financial services website easier to use for Dennis.

 More about personas